Introduction

 Partnerships that share the same views on customer service, company ethics, and brand representation are more likely to form successful partnerships.
 Companies with similar cultures often achieve synergy more quickly thanks to an implicit code of trust that symbiotically extends resources and workflows.

-To make sure you choose a partner with similar values, compare your company's vision, goals, and philanthropic efforts.
-Ask yourself: do the two companies have similar ideas about their brand promise and customer experience?
-If so, it's likely you're a good fit and you should continue working together.
+To make sure you choose a partner with similar values, compare your company’s vision, goals, and philanthropic efforts.
+Ask yourself: Do the two companies have similar ideas about their brand promise and customer experience?
+If so, it’s likely you’re a good fit and you should continue working together.